Hozukii/linked-blog-starter-md/School/English SL/IO BOW/IO notes.md

 Literary work overall:
+- In World's wife references many western tales and mythologies
+	- By alluding to the references that the audience is familiar with, it contrasts the problems she brings up with the original
+- for example in Pygmalion's bride, Duffy personifies the statue as a

 - Carol Ann Duffy challenges the trope of innocent young girl being exploited by older guys
 	- makes the audience question about their notion of gender power dynamics especially between different age
 - The allusion to little red riding hood:
 	- the protagonist - little girl
 	- the man - the wolf
 - The fact that she is self-aware makes it clear to the audience what type of relationship the man is hoping for.
+	- and makes the audience question the conventional trope that is apparent in media and society
 -